Reach a rapidly growing market

 False.

-By following the manufacturer’s maintenance recommendations, the costs of maintaining a natural gas truck are comparable to those of a diesel truck.
-And, since natural gas trucks do not need complex systems for treating exhaust gases (or for urea, or filters for particulates), their long-term reliability may turn out to be superior to that of a diesel truck.
+If the manufacturer’s recommendations are followed, the maintenance costs of a natural gas truck are comparable to those of a diesel truck.
+And since natural gas trucks do not need complex systems for treating exhaust gases (or for urea, or filters for particulates), their long-term reliability may turn out to be superior to that of a diesel truck.

 Certain conditions apply.
 Details and eligibility requirements are available at this page.
 Program subject to change without notice.